thenumbernine/DFCrack/README.md

 I've got two versions going at the moment.
 One is the manually hand crafted code in `dfcrack/byhand`.
 The whole purpose of this is to just get something working and to give me an idea of how to later design the auto-generation code.
 This is functioning but for some simple features, like enumerating units, printing names, printing coordinates, etc.

-The second version is auto-generated from the XML files of DFHack.
+The second version is auto-generated from the XML files of DFHack, which will be complete in its coverage, but is still WIP.
-Right now it auto-generates LuaJIT FFI code,

 # Lua External Dependencies